getgauge/documentation/user/managing_environments/README.md

 Gauge loads the enviroment variables as below.

-  *  When Gauge starts, the default values will be loaded.
-  * Gauge will then load the environment passed by the user in the `--env` flag.
+  *  When Gauge starts, the environment passed by the user in the `--env` flag will be loaded.
 If this flag is not passed by the user, `default` environment will be loaded.
+  * Gauge will then load the `default` environment.
+Only the values which are not yet set will be loaded.
+This step won't overwrite the variables which are set in step 1.
+  * Finally, Gauge will load the environment variables which are not yet set, as per the table above.
   * These values can be overwritten by explicitly setting the respective OS environment variables.
   * If the environment mentioned in the `--env` flag is not found in the project, Gauge will end with a non-zero exit code.
   * Gauge project doesn't need to have a `default` env since Gauge will use the above values as default.
 User can still set the `default` env to either overwrite or add new env variables, but doesn't want to pass the `--env` flag.